robtweed/node-runner-rpi/README.md

 eg All array elements must be double-quoted, and the file cannot contain any comments.

-Run the *node-runner* container again:
+Run the *node-runner-rpi* container again:

         docker run -it --name node-runner --rm -v ~/test:/node -e "node_script=myScript" rtweed/node-runner-rpi